 Please be advised that we send update emails to both your personal and Queen Mary email addresses as you progress through the enrolment process.
 These emails will confirm things such as:

-You can view your enrolment status in MySIS in the ‘My Details’ tab.
-Scroll down to ‘Enrolment Status’ and you will be able to see what your status is:
+You can view your enrolment status in MySIS on the home page and in the ‘My Details’ tab.
+Your ‘Enrolment Status’ will be one of the following:

 3. Check 'My Enrolment' in MySIS

 Once you have completed Pre-Enrolment, the task will appear differently to you and it will confirm at the top of the page that you have completed the task.
 Please wait for Queen Mary Enrolment to take place.

 Within the 'My Enrolment' tab, if you have been granted temporary enrolment, the task will allow you to view your temporary enrolment details and will display the check that you have failed.
 A failed check is indicated by a cross (x) in a circle.
 You should resolve your temporary enrolment in order to become fully enrolled.